jenpin/theeconomicsocio/content/blog/camping-at-grampians/index.md

 tags: ['Melbourne', 'hikes', 'Grampians', 'camping', 'budget', 'free']
 ---

-Australia is known for some rugged fun and camping tops that list.
-We, noobs ,were yet to experience this chose _Camping in Grampians_ over the Christmas break of 2018.
+Australia is known for some rugged fun and wild camping tops that list.
+We, noobs , on that journey chose _Camping in Grampians_ over the Christmas break of 2018.
 O What fun to it is to ride on a one horse open tent!
 ![camping](./camping.jpg)

 **Our trip breakdown**